 We attempt to identify poor condition streets that are costing the most to maintain, get the most use, and are most visible to residents.
 Success in soliciting grant funding is also considered.
 There are currently more streets in need of a full reconstruction than we have money to fix, but we consider all of these factors to find the best possible candidates.

-City of Toledo Engineering Services is currently in the design phase to reconstruct 1.0-mile of pavement on Lewis Avenue from Laskey Road to Alexis Road.More information
+The City of Toledo is set to reconstruct 1 mile of pavement on Lewis Avenue from Laskey Road to Alexis Road this spring.More information

 Frequently Asked Questions

 Why is there paint on the ground in my area?

 The markings on the ground are OUPS markings.
 OUPS stands for Ohio Utilities Protection Service.
 Before a project begins, OUPS is notified.
 OUPS then contacts all utilities in the area of the project.
 These utilities come out to the site to mark the location of their underground utilities to make the workers aware of their location.

 City of Toledo surveying crews typically are in an area up to a couple years before a project begins.
 The crews survey an area, and City of Toledo design engineers use the information provided in the survey to design the project.
 Because of the fluid nature of project planning, just because surveyors are in an area does not mean that a project is imminent.

 Why are trees being cut down?

 The City of Toledo makes every effort to only remove trees when absolutely necessary.
 Trees in the immediate vicinity to a construction site are sometimes removed because they will often be killed during the construction process, or damaged to the point where they will die in the next few years.
 Resurfacing a road typically doesn't impact trees, but full reconstruction damages the tree's root system.